jasmine2chen/AWS-Cloud-Data-Warehouse/README.md

 1. Update the credentials and configuration details in `dwh.cf`

-2. Provision a Redshift cluster within AWS with the Quick Launch wizard, AWS CLI, or AWS SDKs such as boto3 in python Creating a new AWS Redshift Cluster
+2. Provision a Redshift cluster within AWS with the Quick Launch wizard, AWS CLI, or AWS SDKs such as boto3 in python; creating a new AWS Redshift Cluster
 ```sh
 python aws_create_cluster.py
 ```